Brambling, Woodland Glade.

 Access is via the first avenue of trees which it shares with other woodland glades - Chaffinch, Nightingale, Nuthatch, Lapwing, Harrier, Pipit and Swallow.

-The glade is opening soon.
+The glade is open.

 The site nestles within 60 acres of managed woodland and includes a wide range of native tree species including oak, mountain ash and maple.
 Although relatively young, the trees already look impressive and the autumn colours are spectacular.